Mature age couple reading energy bills at table

 Can you switch from one type of energy plan to another?

-Depending on how much you are looking to change, switching from one type of energy plan to another is typically a fairly easy process.
-If it’s just jumping between market or standing offers, this can be done quickly by either contacting your retailer, if you are just looking to be placed on a better plan with your current provider, or by signing up to a new provider with better rates.
-This process takes about two business days for electricity plans if you are switching to a new provider, but about 90 days for natural gas offers.
+Depending on how frequently you are wanting to change, switching from one type of energy plan to another is typically a fairly easy process.
+If it’s just jumping between market or standing offers, this can be done by contacting your retailer.
+This process takes about two business days for electricity plans if you switch to a new provider and about 90 days for natural gas offers.

-If you are looking to change energy tariffs however, this could become a little more challenging, depending on the type of energy meter you have installed at your property.
-If you have a smart meter, you should be able to change tariffs fairly simply as these meters are generally more compatible with flexible pricing tariffs.
-But, for those still with traditional meters, it could mean a new meter needs to be installed in order to access the new tariff and applicable pricing.
+If you are looking to change energy tariffs this could be a bit more challenging, depending on the type of energy meter installed at your property.
+If you have a smart meter, you should be able to change tariffs easily as these meters are generally more compatible with flexible pricing tariffs.
+However, for those with traditional meters it could require installing a new meter to access the new tariff and applicable pricing.

 How does a GreenPower plan work?

-Most energy providers have clean energy initiatives available to customers who choose to pay a little extra for their power.
-GreenPower is a government program that allows eco-conscious Aussies to support investment in renewable energy by paying a small additional cost that’s applied to their bills.
-Depending on the retailer, customers will be able to select how much of their electricity usage they want invested into GreenPower, usually available in increments of 10%, 20%, 50% or 100%.
-Some retailers may offer this as a unique plan offering, while others will have it as an opt-in on its market offers.
+Most energy providers make clean energy initiatives available to customers who choose to pay a little extra for power.
+GreenPower is a government program that lets eco-conscious Aussies support investment in renewable energy by paying a small additional cost that is applied to their bill.
+Depending on the retailer, customers will be able to select how much electricity usage should be invested in GreenPower, usually in increments of 10%, 20%, 50% or 100%.
+Some retailers may provide this as a unique plan offering, while others have it as opt-in market offers.

 Interested in GreenPower?
-Check out which providers are offering these clean energy initiatives with Canstar Blue’s Green Energy in Australia guide.
+Check out which providers offer these clean energy initiatives with Canstar Blue’s Green Energy in Australia guide.

 Can I combine my electricity and natural gas plan together?

-Have you ever wondered if you could consolidate your electricity and gas with one provider?
+Have you ever wondered whether it is possible to consolidate your electricity and gas with one provider?
 Well, you can.
-Dual fuel energy providers are a great option for customers looking to receive power bills from the same company.
-Not only can this be convenient, dual fuel providers may also offer further discounts for bundling these services together.
-It is important to remember to compare both plans separately first though to ensure you are still getting the best value from your utility services.
+Dual fuel energy providers are a great option for customers wanting to receive power bills from the same company.
+Not only can this be convenient, dual fuel providers can also offer further discounts for bundling services together.
+Remember to compare both plans separately first to ensure you still get the best value from your utility services.

 What is the best type of energy plan?

-Now we’ve covered the fundamentals of energy plans, it’s time to find you a great deal.
-But what does the ‘best’ mean anyway?
-Well, it’s important to understand that the best energy plan for your neighbour may not be the best fit for you.
-Why?
-Because unless the two of you have identical usage habits, you’ll likely have different needs and budgets.
-This is where finding a suitable deal gets very easy.
-Jump on the link below, type in your postcode and unlock our gift to you – comparing energy deals from 20+ providers.
+The best energy plan for your neighbour may not be the best fit for you.
+Unless both of you have identical usage habits, you are likely have different needs and budgets.
+This is where finding a suitable deal becomes easier.
+Visit the link below, type in your postcode and compare prices in your area.

 Share this article